Ludeth/Portfolio/src/content/work_it/Crystal.md

 ---
-title: Fantasy
+title: Crystal
 publishDate: 2022-12-01 00:00:00
-img: /assets/artworks/l3.webp
+img: /assets/artworks/l6.webp
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
 description: |
   We paired with a cutting-edge music API and a team of horticulturalists to build AI-generated playlists that maximize houseplant health.
 tags:
-  - Dev
+  - Artwork
-  - Branding
+  - Silhouette
-  - Backend
+  - Negative Space
 ---